 Art and history lovers will also not want to miss the Kyoto National Museum, which houses over 230 designated National Treasures and Important Cultural Properties.

-Points of Interest: The Historic Monuments of Ancient Nara, Todaiji Temple and Daibutsu (Big Buddha statue), Kasuga Taisha Shinto Shrine, Nara Park, Yoshino cherry blossom spot, Nara National Museum, Nara Park
+- Points of interest: The Historic Monuments of Ancient Nara, Todaiji Temple and Daibutsu (Big Buddha statue), Kasuga Taisha Shinto Shrine, Nara Park, Yoshino cherry blossom spots, Nara National Museum, Nara Park

 Nara, Japan’s very first capital, is another treasure trove of traditional culture as well as a place of natural beauty.
 It is the location of the UNESCO World Heritage Site “Historic Monuments of Ancient Nara,” which is made up of six temples and ruins, along with the Kasugayama Primeval Forest.